alchemistry/alchemtest/docs/gmx.rst

 Gromacs datasets
 ================

-The datasets detailed here were generated using the `Gromacs <http://www.gromacs.org/>`_ molecular dynamics engine.
+The `alchemlyb.gmx` module features datasets generated using the `Gromacs <http://www.gromacs.org/>`_ molecular dynamics engine.
-They can be accessed using
+They can be accessed using the following accessor functions:

 .. currentmodule:: alchemtest.gmx